yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Zone 3: Orun plateau surface + leeward side.** Sparse alpine meadows + drought-resistant shrubs.
 Strong winds, intense sunshine, and low rainfall.
 Transitions south to the Great Ochre Desert (completely devoid of artificial vegetation, a reddish-brown iron oxide desert).
 Axiom Scar is located here.
 Saltmarch survives on salt marshes.

 **Zone 4: Serpent Belt + CI Buffer Zone (formerly known as Undeveloped Badland).** During its terraforming phase, CI treated this area as an **ecological buffer zone**—sowing drought-resistant grasses and pioneer tree species, improving the soil, and constructing automated weather monitoring stations and small relay facilities.
 The purpose was not for human habitation, but to prevent the fragile ecosystem of the main residential area from being eroded by extreme weather from the east.
-521 years later, these grasses and trees have self-sustaining, forming a vast area **unmanaged but covered by vegetation**—not a desert, but a wild grassland and sparse woodland.
-Completely different from the cultivated, named, and remembered lands within the Basin: the green here doesn't need people.
-CI's automated facilities have long since ceased operation, but structural remains remain—the rusted weather tower skeleton, the solar panel array frame half-buried in the soil (the panels are broken but the metal frame remains; grass grows from the gaps but cannot cover straight lines and right angles), and the half-collapsed monitoring station hut.
-Valuable metal parts may have been taken by the people of the Basin hundreds of years ago; what remains are CI's fingerprints left in the soil.
-Kestrel Basin is an exception—the site of the Serpent's Tooth eastern foot valley geothermal microclimate + CI experimental station, and the Ember Crown natural cluster.
+521 years later, these grasses and trees have self-sustaining, forming a vast, **unmanaged but vegetated** area—not a desert, but a wild grassland and sparse woodland.
+Completely different from the land cultivated, named, and remembered by people: the green here doesn't need humans.
+CI's automated facilities have long since ceased operation, but structural remains remain—the rusted weather tower skeleton, the solar panel array frame half-buried in the soil (the panels are broken but the metal frame remains, grass grows from the gaps but cannot cover straight lines and right angles), and the half-collapsed monitoring station hut.
+Valuable metal parts may have been taken by people from the west hundreds of years ago; what remains are CI's fingerprints left in the soil.
+The Serpent's Tooth valley, where Skyleaf is located, is an exception—a geothermal microclimate and the site of the CI experimental station, the Ember Crown natural complex, which is the only inhabited location in Zone 4.

 [The logic behind the population not expanding eastward] During the CI era (~2470-2560), transportation was not a problem, as CI possessed flying machines and autonomous vehicles.
 However, the initial population was only ~130 people, not even enough to fill the entire Basin, so there was no reason for eastward expansion.